tomusborne/wp-show-posts/readme.txt

 7. The "More query ars" settings tab.

 == Changelog ==

+= 1.1 =
+* Clean up code considerably
+* Pass list settings through hooks instead of using global
+* Use the_excerpt() instead of custom function
+* Allow multiple taxonomy terms to be selected

 = 1.0 =
 * Add new hook inside image container: wpsp_inside_image_container